obesampson80/alx-low_level_programming/0x01-variables_if_else_while/README.md

 *Program to print the alphabets in lowercase using putchar*
 #3. alphABET
 *Program that prints albhabets a-z in lower and uppercase"
+#4.
+When I was having that alphabet soup, I never thought that it would pay off
+*A C program that prints a-z in lowercase except q and e*